 Should I go all-inclusive?

-My personal opinion would be to avoid those, as you won’t see much of the real Greece.
-With that said, all-inclusive holidays to Greece may offer better value, especially if booked for the off-season.
-It might be worth checking these deals out.
+My personal opinion would be to avoid all-inclusive.
+While all-inclusive holidays to Greece may offer better value, especially if booked for the off-season, you won’t see much of the real Greece.

-If you go for an all-inclusive, do allow for time outside the resort.
+If you decide to go for an all-inclusive, please allow for plenty of time outside the resort.
 Don’t miss the local tavernas where you can have the famous Greek salad, local seafood and other delicious Greek dishes!

 Visitors planning a trip to Greece often ask the following questions: